pts/minilibc686/README.md

 * Get rid of .rodata alignment for for demo_write.c in omf2elf, only with `-msoft-float', making the OpenWatcom output of demo_c_hello.c shorter.
 * Remove boilerplate from `src/*.nasm`, especially related to `__OUTPUT_FORMAT__, bin`.
+* diet libc gmtime is buggy for negative time_t values, see test/test_gmtime.c.

 __END__